yshui/picom/README.md

 Not counting the tens of people who forked it in between.

+Compton is distributed under MIT license, as far as I (richardgv) know.
 See LICENSE for more info.